Anthony Fauci Has Serious Doubts That Russia Coronavirus Vaccine Is Effective

 Dr. Anthony Fauci expressed serious concerns that the Russian-created coronavirus vaccine will be safe or effective.

-News that Russia may have created a inoculation that is close to being ready for release cheered some who are hoping for good news on the coronavirus front.
-But Fauci, the nations’ top infectious disease expert, said that having a vaccination isn’t the same thing as having one that works, as National Geographic reports.
+News that Russia may have created an inoculation that is close to being ready for release cheered some who are hoping for good news on the coronavirus front.
+But Fauci, the nation’s top infectious disease expert, said that having a vaccination isn’t the same thing as having one that works, as National Geographic reports.

 “I hope that the Russians have actually definitively proven that the vaccine is safe and effective,” Fauci said.
 “I seriously doubt that they’ve done that.”